jcb55/jcb-hacash/rpc_api_doc.en.md

 ### Quick start

-Before documenting the detailed specification we can show a few examples, with the full node running, visit [http://127.0.0.1:8083/query?action=balances&address_list=1AVRuFXNFi3rdMrPH4hdqSgFrEBnWisWaS](http://127.0.0.1:8083/query?action=balances&address_list=1AVRuFXNFi3rdMrPH4hdqSgFrEB), this is an apic query for the balance of an account address.
+Before documenting the detailed specification we can show a few examples, with the full node running, visit [http://127.0.0.1:8083/query?action=balances&address_list=1AVRuFXNFi3rdMrPH4hdqSgFrEBnWisWaS](http://127.0.0.1:8083/query?action=balances&address_list=1AVRuFXNFi3rdMrPH4hdqSgFrEB), this is an api query for the balance of an account address.
 For example upon success, it will return:

 ```json
 {